Rsantct/DevControl/doc/README.md

 To run DevControl prepare your configuration in **`bin/devcontrol/devcontrol.yml`** (see the example file)

 Having the backend and web services both running (see above), then navigate to **`http://your_server_ip:8081`**

+# Troubleshooting

+If you need to monitor and debug the backend:

+- stop the backend service
+- run it in a terminal in vervose mode: `python3 bin/devcontrol_srv.py -v`

+Example:

+    shome@rpi3clac:~ $ python3 bin/devcontrol_srv.py -v
+    (devcontrol.py) logging commands in '/home/shome/bin/devcontrol/modules/../devcontrol.log'
+    (devcontrol.py) threading loop for refreshing the status in background ...'
+    (devcontrol) will run 'devcontrol' module at 0.0.0.0:9950 ...
+    (devcontrol) Rx: hello
+    (devcontrol) Tx: hi!